Climate-change protesters hold London 'funeral' march

 Carrying skeletons, a large skull and a banner saying “Act Now”, the protesters marched down Oxford Street to mark the middle weekend of a two-week campaign of civil disobedience.

-“We unite in grief, rage and love for life on Earth,” the organizers said on social media.
+“We unite in grief, rage and love for life on Earth,” the organisers said on social media.

 Extinction Rebellion rose to prominence in April when it caused traffic chaos in central London for 11 days.
 The group wants governments to take more radical steps to reduce greenhouse emissions.